Ch0pin/medusa/README.md

 2. Import it with medusa>use helpers/tranlsator

-# **Contribute**:
+# **Contribute by:**:

-- By making a pull request
+- Making a pull request
-- By creating a medusa module (see [how to](https://github.com/Ch0pin/medusa/wiki/Medusa#creating-a-medusa-module))
+- Creating a medusa module (see [how to](https://github.com/Ch0pin/medusa/wiki/Medusa#creating-a-medusa-module))
-- By reporting an error/issue
+- Reporting an error/issue
-- By suggesting an improvement
+- Suggesting an improvement
+- Making this project more popular by sharing it or giving a star
-- By buying a treat:
+- Buying a treat:

 **Bitcoin (BTC) Address**: bc1qhun6a7chkav6mn8fqz3924mr8m3v0wq4r7jchz